 Similarly, the 15 other Trojan sports have enjoyed great success since reclassification to NCAA Division I in the fall of 1993.
 The Trojan golf team received a 10th-in-the-nation ranking in 1994 and advanced to the NCAA Regional Tournament in '95.
-The Troy baseball team captured conferment titles in 2005 and 2006 and advanced to the Division I Regional Tournament in '95, '96, '06, '07 and most recently 2011.
+The Troy baseball team captured conference titles in 2005, 2006, and 2013 and advanced to the Division I Regional Tournament in '95, '96, '06, '07, '11, and most recently capped off in 2013 by beating the University of Alabama not once, but twice.
 Troy's softball team won the conference championship, defeated the Ohio Valley Conference champions in a play-in, and advanced to post-season play in '96, the first softball team from the state of Alabama ever to do so.